 IFR Flight is by far the most common type of flying done by the airline and corporate jet industry.
 It allows aircraft to fly in all weather and at night because the pilots fly the aircraft by sole reference to the instrumentation with guidance from air traffic control, hence InstrumentFlight Rules.

 Because there is nothing to see out of the window when the aircraft is in the clouds, above the clouds, at night, or in poor visibility, the pilots have to look at the instruments (mainly on glass screens now) in front of them to see what the aircraft is doing.
-Think of this as driving your car from home to work just looking at the GPS and the instrument dials.
+Think of this as driving your car from home to work just by looking at the GPS and the instrument dials.

 When flying under IFR rules, air traffic controllers are responsible for keeping all aircraft separated from one another because the pilots cannot see anything out of the windows.
 They do this by assigning your aircraft a timeslot in that part of the sky and no other aircraft can be in it at the same time as you.